Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Concepts/Connectivity-Multi-region-with-vWAN/Dual-Region-with-vWAN.md

 | AVS Cloud Region 1    | &#8594;| Hub1Fw>Internet| Hub2Fw>Internet|
 | AVS Cloud Region 2    | &#8594;| Hub2Fw>Internet| Hub1Fw>Internet|

-Both the options highlighted in Figure 5 provide each private cloud with a direct internet breakout in its own region.
-The following considerations should inform the decision as to which native internet connectivity option to use:

-- Managed SNAT should be used in scenarios with basic and outbound-only requirements (low volumes of outbound connections and no need for granular control over the SNAT pool).
-- Public IPs down to the NSX-T edge should be preferred in scenarios with large volumes of outbound connections or when you require granular control over NAT IP addresses.
-For example, which Azure VMware Solution VMs use SNAT behind which IP addresses.
-Public IPs down to the NSX-T edge also support inbound connectivity via DNAT.
-Inbound internet connectivity isn't covered in this article.

-Changing a private cloud's internet connectivity configuration after the initial deployment is possible.
-But the private cloud loses connectivity to internet, Azure Virtual Network, and on-premises sites while the configuration is being updated.
-When either one of the native internet connectivity options in the preceding Figure 5 is used, no extra configuration is necessary in dual region scenarios (the topology stays the same as the one shown in Figure 4).
-For more information on internet connectivity for Azure VMware Solution, see [Internet connectivity design considerations](/azure/azure-vmware/concepts-design-public-internet-access).

 ## Next steps